The Ultimate Lingerie Terminology Guide – What’s What, and How to Rock It

 The Strapless Bra

-Innovation at its finest, ladies.
-Have strapless dress = wear a strapless!
-These no-strap wonder stays up through some kind of fashion sorcery (jk, the majority of strapless bras stay up from a mix of a firm, wide band and silicone strips inside the bra band that stick to the skin!)
+These no-strap wonders stay up through some kind of fashion sorcery (jk, the majority of strapless bras stay up from a mix of a firm, wide band, and silicone strips inside the bra band that stick to the skin!)

 The Sports Bra

-The sports bra is your most coveted workout buddy!
-They may as well be personal trainers for your chest, as they keep everything in order while you jump, run, and stretch.
-The muscles in your chest may be toned, but breast lack muscles, so they are susceptible to damage due to their delicate tissues.
-A sports bra provides support, safeguarding against sagging and injury during intense physical activities.
-They come in different support options, from low-high support depending on what activity you are doing.
+The sports bra may as well be personal trainers for your chest, as they keep everything in order while you jump, run, and stretch.
+The muscles in your chest may be toned, but breasts lack muscles, so they are susceptible to damage due to their delicate tissues.

 The Front Close Bra